-This year’s event, held on September 26th, will look a little different than the previous years due to COVID-19, however there are still various ways in which you can get involved.
-The theme for this year’s NPLD is “More Ways to Connect to Nature.”
-While there will be some in person events occurring, 2020’s NPLD will also feature a myriad of virtual events.
-Although this year will be unique, it also opens the door for people all across the country to get involved with public lands in a way that they ordinarily wouldn’t be able to.
+This year’s event, held on September 26th, will look a little different than the previous years due to COVID-19.
+However there are still ways in which people can get involved.
+The theme for this year’s NPLD is More Ways to Connect to Nature.
+While there will be some in person events occurring, 2020’s NPLD will also feature virtual events.
+Although this year will be unique, it opens the door for people all across the country to get involved with public lands in new ways.

 For example, the PA Highlands region usually hosts a number of in-person events across the area on NPLD, including trail improvements, planting trees, picking up litter, and gardening.
 The PA Highlands is a 1.4-million-acre region that boasts outstanding recreational activities and provides essential natural resources to neighboring communities.
 While there are no in-person events in this region this year, Blue Marsh Lake is hosting a waterway cleanup event that is right on the outskirts of the region.
 For those of you in the region that want to find other ways to get involved, consider attending a virtual event on NPLD 2020!